avelino/awesome-go/README.md

 * [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.
 * [package main](https://www.youtube.com/packagemain) - YouTube channel about Programming in Go.
 * [Working with Go](https://github.com/mkaz/working-with-go) - Intro to go for experienced programmers.
-* [Your basic Go](http://yourbasic.org/golang) - Huge collection of tutorials and how to's
+* [Your basic Go](http://yourbasic.org/golang) - Huge collection of tutorials and how to's.